Existence of a plane without edge crossings in projections of the random geometric graph: Abstract

 \section{Abstract}

-Consider a random geometric graph $G$ on on a convex body $W\subset \R^3$ with a vertex set defined by a Poisson point process with intensity $t>0$.
-Then $G$ can be drawn on a plane $L$ by projecting all vertices onto $L$ and connecting each pair of vertices by a line segment whenever there is exists and edge between them.
-Rotations of the plane $L$ lead to different drawings.
-In this paper, we prove that the probability that there exists a plane such that there are no edge crossings in the projection tends to one if the connection radius is smaller than $\l(c^* \frac{\log t}{t^4}\r)^{1/8}$ for some $c^*>0$.
+Consider a random geometric graph $G$ with a vertex set defined by a Poisson point process with intensity $t>0$ in a convex body.
+We can generate a drawing of the graph by projecting the construction onto some plane $L$.
+Choosing different planes leads to different drawings, and in particular, potentially more or fewer edge crossings.
+In this paper, we prove that if the connection radius is smaller than a given threshold, the probability that there exists a plane with zero crossings tends to one as $t\to \infty$.
+We also state the asymptotic probability that such a plane is found after considering a given number of randomly chosen planes.

-\textsc{Keywords.} graph crossing number, random geometric graph, Poisson point process, limit theorems.\\ \textsc{MSC classification.} 60F05, 60D05, 68R10.
+\textsc{Keywords.} graph crossing number, random geometric graph, Poisson point process, limit theorems. \\ \textsc{MSC classification.} 60F05, 60D05, 68R10.